 This naturally leads to the follow-up question: Should companies be using personality tests to identify candidates with the desired engagement qualities in their quest to hire and retain a more engaged workforce?
 Several words of caution are warranted here before companies jump on this bandwagon.

-First, earlier in this article I mentioned how Gallup’s research found that a major engagement factor has to do with the quality of team leaders and managers.
+First, earlier in this article, I mentioned how Gallup’s research found that a major engagement factor has to do with the quality of team leaders and managers.
 Dissatisfied employees can be a leading indicator that something is amiss with a company’s team leaders and managers.
 If you hire a bunch of people who are more likely to be engaged no matter where they are, this could serve to mask the very indicator needed to recognize a company could be doing a lot better with higher-quality managers and team leaders.
-Having a workforce with higher natural tolerance to bad management isn’t the right way to solve a bad management problem.
+Having a workforce with a higher natural tolerance for bad management isn’t the right way to solve a bad management problem.

-Secondly, the research points out how 50% of variability in engagement could be how personality affects employee engagement, but that means there’s still the other 50% that is due to all the other factors mentioned earlier in this article.
-It would be a bad move for a company to put all its eggs in one basket, whether that be superficial perks to boost engagement, upping the quality of team leaders and manager, or personality screening for engagement traits.
+Secondly, the research points out how 50% of the variability in engagement could be how personality affects employee engagement, but that means there’s still the other 50% that is due to all the other factors mentioned earlier in this article.
+It would be a bad move for a company to put all its eggs in one basket, whether that be superficial perks to boost engagement, upping the quality of team leaders and managers, or personality screening for engagement traits.
 A wiser approach is to pay attention to all the different pathways that lead to better engagement.

-Finally, some of the most innovative, creative people in your company are likely to be somewhat short on the engagement personality traits.
+Finally, some of the most innovative, creative people in your company are likely to be somewhat short on engagement personality traits.
 They’re the ones who tend to question the status quo and have issues with authority, and yet it is those very qualities that have a lot to do with the valuable contributions they make to the company.
 In this sense, it’s better to stick with making sure you hire a diversity of personality types, even those who aren’t the ones likeliest to be highly engaged.
 When everyone’s the same, it has negative impacts on team dynamics and innovation.

 Just because personality affects employee engagement doesn’t mean companies should start screening for and exclusively hiring candidates who score high on the traits associated with engagement.
 You’re better off focusing on hiring for demonstrated competency on the job while aiming for diversity both in terms of demographic characteristics and personality traits.
 And when it comes to boosting employee engagement, use all of the several pathways mentioned in this article and not just one!